Committee on Theater and Performance Studies

 TAPS 32312.
 Virtual Theaters.
 100 Units.

-This course probes the nature and limits of theater by exploring a range of theatrical texts from various centuries whose relation to performance is either partially or fully virtual, including philosophical dialogues, closet dramas, novel chapters in dramatic form, drama on social media, remote online theater on platforms like Zoom, algorithmic theater, mixed reality performance, and transmedia games.
+This course probes the nature and limits of theater by exploring a range of theatrical texts from various centuries whose relation to performance is either partially or fully virtual, including philosophical dialogues, closet dramas, drama on social media, remote online theater on platforms like Zoom, algorithmic and AI theater, mixed reality performance, and transmedia performance.
 One unit of the course attends to experiments in remote theater since the COVID-19 pandemic.
 (20th/21st)

 Instructor(s): John Muse Terms Offered: Winter